The topological invariants of rotationally symmetric crystals

 We gave explicit examples of this construction for particular tight-binding models in class AII with two-fold and three-fold rotational symmetries, but stress that the approach is general and can also be applied to cases with higher rotational symmetries, as detailed in Appendix~\ref{app:elementaryspectra}.
 Combining rotations with additional symmetries, including non-symmorphic ones, may be expected to further enrich the analysis.

-For the pure rotation groups, we showed that an odd number of $\pi$-crossings in the concentric Wilson loop spectrum signals the possibility of localised corner charges appearing in finite-sized samples.
-This explains the recent observation of corner charges in specific two-fold symmetric systems, which were suggested to be related to a form of fragile topology~\cite{Kooi2021bulkcorner}.
-Because the parity of $\pi$-crossings in the concentric Wilson loop spectrum is unaffected by the addition of topologically trivial Kramers pairs, the present analysis in fact shows the bulk-corner correspondence in these systems to be stable and described by a true, rather than fragile, topological invariant.
-The existence of this stable invariant is not visible in the usual linear Wilson loop spectrum, underlining the utility of the concentric Wilson loops.
+In wallpaper group $p3$, we showed that an odd number of $\pi$-crossings in the concentric Wilson loop spectrum signals the possibility of localised corner charges appearing in finite-sized samples.
+This may explain the recent observation of corner charges in specific rotationally symmetric systems, which were suggested to be related to a form of fragile topology~\cite{Kooi2021bulkcorner}.
+Because the parity of $\pi$-crossings in the concentric Wilson loop spectrum is unaffected by the addition of topologically trivial Kramers pairs, the present analysis in fact suggests the bulk-corner correspondence in these systems to be stable and described by a true, rather than fragile, topological invariant.
+While further investigation is required, the existence of this stable invariant is not visible in the usual linear Wilson loop spectrum, underlining the utility of the concentric Wilson loops.

 \counterwithin{figure}{section} \onecolumngrid